uriel1998/ytcs/README.md

 `./ytcs.sh ./subscriptions.csv`

-refresh those subscription RSS feeds:
+refresh those subscription RSS feeds (do this as a cronjob):

 `./ytcs.sh r`